Shye Ben Tzur: Heeyam

 His 2003 debut album, Heeyam ("Supreme Love" in Arabic), was recorded in India, Israel and USA.
 Shye worked with traditional Sufi Qawwali singers, who sang in Hebrew.

 Shoshan

 In 2010 Shye’s second album Shoshan ('Rose' in Hebrew) was released.
 It rated Top 10 in Songlines world music magazine and Top 5 album of the year of non-Bollywood music by Times of India Chennai.
 Shoshan is a cross-cultural mix of passions, genres and languages.

 Junun

 Junun is a 2015 album by Ben Tzur, the English composer and Radiohead guitarist Jonny Greenwood, and the Indian ensemble the Rajasthan Express.
-It was produced by Radiohead producer Nigel Godrich.
+It was produced by Greenwood and mixed by Radiohead producer Nigel Godrich.
+A second album by the group, Ranjha, was released in May 2026.